Select Page

 Translation of the LDS Temple Ceremonies into Cakchiquel

 The initiatory ordinances, endowment, and sealing ceremonies were translated by Larry Richman during August and September 1979.
-They were later reviewed by David Frischknecht in December 1980.
-During the latter part of May 1991, Larry Richman worked with two native Cakchiquel speakers (Rigoberto Miza and Martin Per) to complete the native language review.
+They were later reviewed by David Frischknecht in December 1980 and later by Pablo Choc.
+During the latter part of May 1991, Larry Richman worked with two native Cakchiquel speakers (Rigoberto Miza and Martín Per) to complete the native language review.
 During those two weeks, they made many revisions which improved the readability and understandability of the translation.
-Rigoberto and Martin were a good team, representing two different dialects and two age groups (two major concerns with the Cakchiquel translations).
+Rigoberto and Martín were a good team, representing two different dialects and two age groups (both major concerns with the Cakchiquel translations).
 There was a good spirit about the work.
 During that time, they had the added benefit of two Quiché natives (Angel Chavez and Vidalmino Sarate) and two Quiché speakers (Alan Christensen and Hugh Biesinger) who were also in Salt Lake working on the Quiché translations.
-Since Quiché is a sister language to Cakchiquel, they were able to consult and share ideas, which were most helpful.
-The translations were certified on June 4, 1991.
+Since Quiché is a sister language to Cakchiquel, they were able to consult and share ideas, which were very helpful.
+The translations were certified on June 4, 1991, with Brother Metcalf (the managing director of the Temple Department), two others from the Temple Department, Eb Davis, Justus Ernst, Hugh, Alan, me, and the four brothers from Guatemala.

 Another review of the translation was done with the help of two Guatemalans who came to Salt Lake the week of February 24-28, 1992.

-The following cast members traveled to the Salt Lake Temple for the recording beginning June 8, 1992: Martin Per Toj, Santos Per Mich, Felisa Holegario Choy de Choc, Rigoberto Miza Moxo, Ruben Meren Ajsivinas, Rolando Mich Cua, and German Tun lxem.
-The week prior to the recording, Martin Per Toj and Rigoberto Miza Moxo came to assist with the final review of the translation.
+The following cast members traveled to the Salt Lake Temple for the recording beginning June 8, 1992: Martín Per Toj, Santos Per Mich, Felisa Holegario Choy de Choc, Rigoberto Miza Moxo, Ruben Meren Ajsivinad, Rolando Mich Cua, and German Tun lxem.
+The week prior to the recording, Martín Per Toj and Rigoberto Miza Moxo came to assist with the final review of the translation.

 1980s